 How CS:GO ranks work

-- To earn your initial rank, you'll have to win 10 placement matches, at a limit of two per day.
+To earn your initial rank, you'll have to win ten placement matches, at a limit of two per day.
 These allow time for the game’s ranking system to determine your caliber.
-Note that an unranked player will be unable to queue with anyone of rank Master Guardian 2 or higher, unless queuing with a full team of five.
+Note that an unranked player will be unable to queue with anyone of rank Master Guardian II or higher, unless queuing with a full team of five.

-- Once you've earned those 10 wins you’ll be assigned into one of 18 Skill Groups, depending on your performance.
-You’ll now be able to play as many matches as you like, but can only queue with players within +/- 5 ranks of your own (once again, excluding a team of 5 queuing).
+Once you've earned those ten wins you’ll be assigned into one of 18 skill groups, depending on your performance.
+You’ll now be able to play as many matches as you like, but can only queue with players within five ranks higher or lower of your own (once again, excluding a premade team of five).

-- Play no matches for a month and your Skill Group will disappear, requiring a win or draw to return it.
-Again, you’ll no longer be able to play with ranks above Master Guardian 1 until you’ve earned it back.
+Play no matches for a month and your skill group will disappear, requiring a win or draw to return it.
+Again, you’ll no longer be able to play with ranks above Master Guardian I until you’ve earned it back.

 CSGOStats, an independent analysis website provides a breakdown of the rank distribution, showing the percentage of active players in each rank over a day, week or month.
 This data is collected through randomly sampled matches, so extending the catchment period to a month gives a good idea of how the ranks spread out.

-In the sample above we can that the average rank is Gold Nova 3, with around 35% of all players sampled in the Gold Nova bracket.
-If you’ve earned your way to Legendary Eagle, congrats, you’re in the top 5% of matchmaking players.
+In the sample above we can see that the average rank is Gold Nova II, with around 34 percent of all players sampled in the Gold Nova bracket.
+If you’ve made it to Legendary Eagle, congrats, you’re in the top 10 percent of players.
 In fact, you might be even higher than you think.
 The site’s random sampling technique means that because higher ranked players will, in general, play the game more often, they are disproportionately likely to be sampled.
 But what does each rank actually mean, and how does the game determine where to place you?

 Elo and Glicko-2